We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some creams use garlic extract due to its wound healing and anti-viral properties.
 But don’t rub garlic directly on your skin.
 Raw garlic can increase skin irritation and inflammation.
 Instead, dilute minced garlic with coconut oil and apply that to the affected area for a few minutes.

-The following treatments have little scientific evidence to back up their effectiveness.
-They may increase skin irritation or cause unwanted side effects such as acne, burning, dry skin, and more.
+These home remedies could increase skin irritation or cause unwanted side effects such as acne, burning, dry skin, and more.

 - baking soda